stograde/stograde/docs/USAGE.md

 ```

 Select the file using the arrow keys and enter.
-This will compile it and put it in the ./server directory for the server to send to the app.
+This will compile it and redirect the server to deliver the new executable when the client asks.